kaisenlinux/minikube/site/content/en/docs/commands/start.md

       --interactive                       Allow user prompts for more information (default true) --iso-url strings                   Locations to fetch the minikube ISO from.
 The list depends on the machine architecture.
       --keep-context                      This will keep the existing kubectl context and will create a minikube context.
-      --kubernetes-version string         The Kubernetes version that the minikube VM will use (ex: v1.2.3, 'stable' for v1.27.3, 'latest' for v1.27.3).
+      --kubernetes-version string         The Kubernetes version that the minikube VM will use (ex: v1.2.3, 'stable' for v1.30.0, 'latest' for v1.30.0).
 Defaults to 'stable'.
       --kvm-gpu                           Enable experimental NVIDIA GPU support in minikube --kvm-hidden                        Hide the hypervisor signature from the guest in minikube (kvm2 driver only) --kvm-network string                The KVM default network name. (kvm2 driver only) (default "default") --kvm-numa-count int                Simulate numa node count in minikube, supported numa node count range is 1-8 (kvm2 driver only) (default 1)
       --kvm-qemu-uri string               The KVM QEMU connection URI. (kvm2 driver only) (default "qemu:///system") --listen-address string             IP Address to use to expose ports (docker and podman driver only) --memory string                     Amount of RAM to allocate to Kubernetes (format: <number>[<unit>], where unit = b, k, m or g).
 Use "max" to use the maximum amount of memory.
+Use "no-limit" to not specify a limit (Docker/Podman only)
       --mount                             This will start the mount daemon and automatically mount files into minikube.
       --mount-9p-version string           Specify the 9p version that the mount should use (default "9p2000.L") --mount-gid string                  Default group id used for the mount (default "docker")